hexxone/TeleJelly/README.md

     - allows Creating/Editing/Deleting a "virtual" management Group
         - Grants access to all OR specific Libraries for non-Administrators.
         - _Note: A user needs to be Admin OR part of at least ONE Group to Log-in._
+        - _Important: If "Sync Usernames" is disabled, you must manually add every Telegram Username to the list for them to be able to log in._

 ### Requirements